-15. Starting from V9.5.3, you can specify the user name you want to use to install the Web Reports component.
-You can choose either the root user, as in versions earlier than V9.5.3, or another existing user.
+15. You can specify the user name you want to use to install the Web Reports component.
+You can choose either the root user, or another existing user.

 ''' Use root user for WebReports

 If you specify true, WebReports service will run with root privileges.